anuragshendge/hello-jenkins/README.md

 ## Test Section
 #### Test setup
 For this project, we have used Jenkins CI to run our build scripts, which consist of the scripts for unit tests, code coverage, static analysis and security checks.
 We have installed Jenkins on a remote server which we brought up through [DigitalOcean](https://www.digitalocean.com/).
+On our GitHub repository, we have added a Jenkins Hook URL with which the git repository will communicate whenever an event occurs on the git repository.
+When a developer commits and pushes code (assuming the secrity check has passed), git communicates with the Jenkins server and the Jenkins server pulls the code from git, and runs the CI tests to report the result.

 #### Test Components
 ##### 1. Unit tests
 We have used the `mocha` JavaScript framework for running our unit tests.
 A developer will write unit tests as per the return values of the functions.
 The mocha framework will execute those unit tests, and produce a report format based on the argument provided.
 In Jenkins, the unit test is run by executing `npm run unit-test` on the execute shell.
 The execution status is checked by the shell, and the build is failed unless all the unit tests pass.